Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions. Those

 human health and well-being.
 However if the noise is too loud to begin with it will very likely not work.
 Your sleep will still be fitful and interrupted, if you will sleep at all.
 And one thing

-is for sure: Closing the window to keep out the noise will be a brilliant idea, whether you play Mozart waves into the noisy mess or not.
+is for sure: Closing the window to keep out the noise will be a brilliant idea, whether you play Mozart waves into the noise or not.
 The same applies for electromagnetic fields: The

 Schumann resonance, 7.83 Hertz and their harmonics will have a beneficial effect on your cells and on your health.
 But what happens in a really detrimental environment with high

 levels of electromagnetic radiation, as is the norm nowadays with everybody having WiFi and cell phones running 24/7?
-My own personal experience and that of many fellow electro-sensitives is that
+My own personal experience and that of many others is that no amount of

 3) Let's take a form of energy that is closer to microwaves: Visible Light.
 Also electromagnetic fields but with a higher frequency than the microwaves used for cell phone

 communication.
 Let's say it's a beautiful day and you are at the beach.
 The sun is out and it is really hot.
 What will you do?
-You will wear a hat, maybe a t-shirt, stay under a sunshade, maybe
+You will wear a hat, maybe a shirt, stay under a sunshade, apply

-apply some protective lotion.
-You will likely not wear a pendant that will "harmonize" the sun's rays and trust that it will protect you from sunburn.
-I wonder why all the brilliant inventors
+some protective lotion.
+You will likely not wear a pendant that promises to "harmonize" the sun's rays and trust that it will protect you from sunburn.
+I wonder why all the inventors that produce

-that produce all the harmonizers for electromagnetic fields have no products to protect you from the sun's rays?
-Could it be because the usefulness or uselessness of such a pendant would be
+those harmonizers for electromagnetic fields have no products to protect you from the sun's rays?
+Could it be because the results given by the use of such a pendant would be immediately

 4) How about an experiment?
 Most everybody has heard about the elderly lady drying her unfortunate poodle in the microwave oven after he had his bath, and how

-that went horribly wrong.
-If those microwaves really can be harmonized into health giving radiation with pendants or stickers, that poodle should be perfectly safe with a harmonizing pendant
+that went horribly wrong for the poor animal.
+If those microwaves really can be harmonized into health promoting radiation with pendants or stickers, any animal in there should be perfectly safe

 5) The Harmonizing Box experience: Some years ago a friend of mine in Switzerland ordered a device that was supposed to harmonize his home and prevent any possible adverse

 effects from microwave radiation and from the electromagnetic fields from the household installation.
-This device came with the shape of a speaker box and was maybe about a foot high and eight
+The device came in the shape of a speaker box and was maybe about a foot high and eight

-to cut it open as it was welded shut.)
-What do you think did he find?
+cut it open as it was welded shut.)
+What do you think did he find inside?
 The box was filled with sawdust!
-When I look at this business model and the sales margins and compare them with the margins I
+When I look at this business model and the sales margins and compare them with the

 6) Gravitational waves and scalar waves: The guy who sold investments in a company that was supposed to build communication systems and other products using gravitational waves